-The University is committed to offering educational programs to promote awareness and prevention of Prohibited Conduct.
-Educational programs include an overview of the University's policy and procedures; relevant definitions, including Prohibited Conduct, discussions of the impact of alcohol and illegal drug use; consent; safe and positive options for bystander intervention; review of resources and reporting options available for students, faculty, and staff; and information about risk reduction.
+FDU-V is committed to offering educational programs to promote awareness and prevention of Prohibited Conduct.
+Educational programs include an overview of FDU-V's policy and procedures; relevant definitions, including Prohibited Conduct, discussions of the impact of alcohol and illegal drug use; consent; safe and positive options for bystander intervention; review of resources and reporting options available for students, faculty, and staff; and information about risk reduction.